 To download the CDA Request for Proposals (RFP),

 Areas with Dedicated Funding (as of July 1, 2022)

 For 2022, dedicated funding is available in, but not limited to, the areas and groups listed below.
 This list will be updated as new funding is confirmed.

-All other applicants should refer to the CDA Request for Proposals for all areas.
+All other applicants should refer to the for all areas.

 All application materials must be in English and must be submitted through the Application Portal.
 Paper applications or applications sent by e-mail or fax will not be accepted.